LMMS/lmms/README.md

 What is LMMS?
 --------------

 LMMS is an open-source cross-platform digital audio workstation designed for music production.
-It includes an advanced Piano Roll, Beat Sequencer, Song Editor, and Mixer for composing, aranging, and mixing music.
+It includes an advanced Piano Roll, Beat Sequencer, Song Editor, and Mixer for composing, arranging, and mixing music.
 It comes with 15+ synthesizer plugins by default, along with VST(i) and SoundFont2 support.

 [Homepage](https://lmms.io)<br>
 [Downloads/Releases](https://github.com/LMMS/lmms/releases)<br>